CMDB for agents

 Audit - Shows which fields were edited on the record, by whom the edits were made, time and date of edit.

-After you have entered all the information and attached the relevant dependencies and ITSM objects, click Create.
+After all the information is entered and the relevant dependencies and ITSM objects are attached, click Create.

 You will notice: